asampalean/weather-app/weather-app/README.md

 # Run your development server

-`cd client` and run `yarn start` to start client server in development mode with hot reloading in port 3000.
+-`cd client` and run `yarn start` to start client server in development mode with hot reloading in port 3000.

-test your client app in http://localhost:3000
+-test your client app in http://localhost:3000